drone/autoscaler-docs/content/_index.md

 The Drone Autoscaler is a standalone daemon that continuously polls your build queue and provisions or terminates server instances based on volume.

+**Note:** a separate database (or database schema) is required for each autoscaler.
+They cannot share the same underlying database tables.

 Choose your hosting provider to get started:

 {{< link "/install/amazon" >}}